RTS2/rts2/scripts/rts2saf/sphinx/dummytesting.rst

 .. code-block:: bash

-  ./rts2saf_focus.py --toconsole --dryfitsfiles  ./samples/ --exp 1. --displayfit --displayds9
+  ./rts2saf_focus.py --toconsole --dryfitsfiles  ./samples/ --exp 1. --fitdisplay --ds9display

 or

 .. code-block:: bash

-   ./rts2saf_analyze.py --toconsole --basepath ./samples/ --displayfit --displayds9
+   ./rts2saf_analyze.py --toconsole --basepath ./samples/ --fitdisplay --ds9display

 After a while a matplotlib window appears containing the fit.
 After closing it a DS9 window appears showing which stars have been selected for a given image.